YourGroceryFinder/.github/profile/README.md

 To better understand how userfriendly our application is and to imporve any difficulties we did some usability tests.
 You can find more information on those [here](https://github.com/wocevv/Documentation/blob/main/usability-test.md).

 ## 7. Business process
->Clarification:
->
->Simple: Involving stakeholders, predominantly sequential processes with one or two alternative paths.
->
->Related: Business processes during which the software that you are developing will be used (business processes that the software must support by fully or partially >automating them).
->
->or
->
->Business processes needed for the success of your software development project (e.g., product release, market release, financial assurance).

 Our group had allot of communication with our stakeholders.
 We wnated to involve them in every descision we made so that we could deliver the producted they wanted most.
 We send them our ideas and sketches for the designs, at the end of every sprint we send them the targets for the next sprints and things like that.

 ## 8. Proffessional
->
->Clarification:
->
->Professional manner:
->
->You develop software as a team effort according to a prescribed software methodology and following team agreements.
-You are able to track your work progress and >communicate your progress with the team.
->
->You actively ask and apply feedback from stakeholders and advise them on the most optimal technical and design (architectural) solutions.
->You choose and substantiate solutions for a given problem.

 ### Individual
 In the individual project I made a mistake.
 I didnt have enough contact with my stakeholder which made it hard for him to grasp where my progress was at.
 However the times that i did speak with the stakeholder I made sure to always keep the feedback in mind for the next sprint and reflect on what i did the srpint before.